IsmaelMartinez/gridfs-storage-engine/README.md

 ## How does it work

-gridfs-storage-engine streams a file or, group of files, to mongodb using grind-stream.
+gridfs-storage-engine streams a file or group of files to mongodb using grind-stream.

 Following the [Multer Storage Engine](https://github.com/expressjs/multer/blob/master/StorageEngine.md) pattern, to use this Storage engine you will need to initialize it with multer.